 Chemical properties component of Chemical Engineering Design Library (ChEDL)

-Get the latest version of thermo from https://pypi.python.org/pypi/thermo/
+Get the latest version of chemicals from https://pypi.python.org/pypi/chemicals/

 If you have an installation of Python with pip, simple install it with: